 The Board of Directors (The Board) demonstrate a standard of progressive corporate governance committed to the continuous evolution of their oversight practices enabling a standard of governance excellence.
 The Board envisions the credit union becoming the primary source of, and first choice for, financial products and services for our members through service excellence.
 As Directors and as a Board, this vision will be achieved through continuous improvement and professional development.
-One initiative to support this was the review of best governance practices facilitated by an external third-party consultant.
-The purpose of the assessment was to thoroughly evaluate governance practices and overall structure of the Board, Board Committees, and Director remuneration.
-The result of this assessment led to decreasing the Board size, removing the position of second vice chair and one committee, as well as adjusting the Board remuneration to be competitive with Canadian credit unions of our asset size and complexity.

 The Board continues to strengthen board and individual director development ensuring that their knowledge and skills are relevant to our dynamic industry.
-During 2019, the Board initiated a number of education sessions including Best Practices for CEO Succession, Open Banking, and a Federated Banking model.
-In 2019, Directors also represented G&F Financial Group at the Canadian Credit Union Association Conference, the Credit Union Education Society Open Banking Forum, as well as the Central 1 Member Forum.
-The Board of Directors also participated in the Back-Office Collaborative Excellence Day Conference where they engaged and collaborated with other credit unions and industry partners.
+During 2020, the Board initiated a number of education sessions including Indigenous Awareness and Real Estate Market and Data/Technology Advances.
+Also in 2020, Directors represented G&F Financial Group through various events such as the CCUA Annual General Meeting, CUES Governance Institute program, and a variety of courses through the Institute of Corporate Directors.
+A number of Directors have also achieved or are in the process of achieving their ICD designation.
 The Board of Directors also have industry subject matter experts present on a variety of current and emerging topics ensuring the directors remain well informed.

-In the later part of 2019, the Board of Directors reviewed the three-year strategic plan with management to reaffirm key priorities, organizational goals and commitments to allow the Credit Union to continue to grow and provide exceptional service to our members.
+During the summer of 2020, the Board of Directors provided oversight and participated in the strategic planning process.
+In the fall, the Board reviewed the three-year strategic plan with management to reaffirm key priorities, organizational goals and commitments to allow the Credit Union to continue to grow and provide exceptional service to our members.